reactuate/reactuate/README.md

 * [npm|babel-plugin-transform-react-inline-elements@6.4.0](# "push:")
 * [npm|babel-plugin-transform-react-remove-prop-types@0.1.0](# "push:")

-Source code builds will produced into this directory in your project:
+Source code builds will be produced into this directory in your project:

 <!--+ [build directory]() -->